-- 1. Demonstrate an understanding of the role of accounting and finance in the management process - Discuss various economic principles and articulate the impact that those principles have on domestic and global economies Explain the role of marketing in the business environment and apply core marketing principles to the development of business - strategy and decision-making process 4.
-Review the impact of leadership, employee behavior, group dynamics, and the team-based approach in defining organizational - 4.
+- 1. Demonstrate an understanding of the role of accounting and finance in the management process - 2.
+Discuss various economic principles and articulate the impact that those principles have on domestic and global economies - 3.
+Explain the role of marketing in the business environment and apply core marketing principles to the development of business strategy and decision-making process - 4.
 Review the impact of leadership, employee behavior, group dynamics, and the team-based approach in defining organizational culture - 5.
 Define the ethical and legal framework in which business decisions are made